pradeep-mishra/node-setconfig/README.md

 --------

 * Simple to use
-* Support commenting in configuration json file
+* Supports commenting in configuration json file
-* Many helper functions to handle configs
+* Helper functions to handle configuration